Core App Dashboard: How to build a single source of truth system dashboard for your business

 • Accounts Receivable - This widget displays the total amount of money owed to your company by clients and customers.

-• Billing - It represents the total billed amount on a monthly basis for the last 12 months.
+• Billing - It represents the total billed amount every month for the last 12 months.

 • Aging - The age of your accounts receivable indicates how long it has been since the invoice was issued.

-• Customer Satisfaction - This represents the satisfaction level of your customers, based on feedback and reviews.
+• Customer Satisfaction - This represents the satisfaction level of your customers based on feedback and reviews.

 12. Performance Indicators